jamesscaur/luckydip-run/README.md

 ---

-## API
+## API (not done yet)

-This is used internally by the app, but can also be used by other front-ends or bots.
-I probably won't be able to get all these features added by the end of the hackathon, but here's hoping!
+This is basically a wrapper/middleware around Supabase's API.
+Designed to both be used internally by the app, and also in other front-ends or bots.
+I couldn't get all this added in time for the hackathon end, but I think it illustrates the data structure I'm aiming for.

 **GET /dips**
 and **GET dip/id,id,id**